 Tara offers a modern and simplified interface for sprint planning.
 There are no complex or unnecessary functionalities to distract your team.
 The platform is designed for simplicity to take the stress out of sprint planning.
 This helps your product development team get more work done with less effort.

-Speaking of status, tracking tasks and requirements has never been easier, thanks to Tara’s inbuilt sprint insights.
+Designed for efficiency, Tara allows users plan sprints and groom their backlog with ease.
+Tracking tasks and requirements has never been easier, thanks to Tara’s inbuilt sprint insights.
 This shows you daily and weekly sprint progress, ensuring your releases stay on schedule.
-Running your daily scrums is easier with these insights.
-Our tool will help you and your team identify blockers and plan smarter sprints.
+Running your daily scrums is also seamless- Tara’s insights will help you and your team identify blockers and plan smarter sprints.

-That’s just scratching the surface.
-Tara also offers several automation features to streamline your workflows.
-For starters, the task automation feature lets you auto-complete tasks from your source control.
-No more updating tickets and tasks manually.
+Tara also offers several automation features to streamline your workflow.
+For starters, the task automation feature- available upon Git sync- lets you auto-complete tasks from your source control.
+That means less time on updating tickets and tasks and more time on building and shipping.

 Here are additional features available on Tara: